SheathedBlade/quartz/content/Information/The Inhabitants of Luciradis.md

 > Luxori is both a singular and plural noun.

-The Luxori are a race with powers descended from the Concept of the [[Protean Concepts#The Illuminator|Illuminator]].
+The Luxori are a race with powers descended from the Concept of the [[Empyrean Concepts#The Illuminator|Illuminator]].
 Originally, these individuals were humans from the time before **the Scarring**, but with the Illuminator's magic, the humans that followed the Illuminator during the Scarring obtained a natural talent for light-based magic.
 This large community of humans would become the Luxori, beginning its roots on a landmass named after them: [[Luxor Citadel|Luxor]].

 The appearance of a Luxori bears a striking resemblance to that of a human's, but the Luxori have **symmetrical dark markings** all over their torso and limbs, with some individuals being born with some markings on the face.
 This is a unique trait of the Luxori, an evolutionary development borne from subsequent generations of Luxori.
 These dark markings on the body enhances the powers of the Illuminator, **illuminating these dark markings up to a vibrant, golden color** whenever the Luxori individual would use light-based invocations.
 The intensity of the brightness of the color would depend on the strength of the invocation being cast.